HSLdevcom/jore4-ui/README.md

 (**If you rename or remove existing icons**, do global search with old name to make sure that you don't break anything!
 Intellisense doesn't notice if nonexisting icons are used in the project.)

-## Experiementing with digiroad network and dynamic vector tiles
+## Experimenting with digiroad network and pre-calculated vector tiles

+Primary way of presenting vector tiles in UI will be using pre-calculated vector tiles.
+They offer much better performance compared to dynamically calculating those on-demand.

+To get digiroad network & stops showing in UI, you have to:

+- Start [jore4-mbtiles-server](https://github.com/HSLdevcom/jore4-mbtiles-server) by running `docker run --rm -p 3200:8000 hsldevcom/jore4-mbtiles-server`
+- (verify that server is up & running by going to http://localhost:3200/services/ and ensure it returns 200 OK and JSON response)

+## Experimenting with dynamic vector tiles

-**This experiment is done mainly for being able to draw links/stops on map before we have real data available.
-Thus worflow is quite clumsy and not intended to be used for very long.**
+**This experiment was done mainly for being able to draw links/stops on map before we had real data available.
+Thus workflow is quite clumsy and not intended to be used in normal development workflow.**
+Anyway, using dynamic vector tiles might be useful when quickly experimenting with something and thus instructions are left here for future reference.

 To import digiroad data to local db in order to be able to draw vector tiles on the map: